Soares/simplifience.com/post/science/education.md

 But *everybody* should hold our tools.

-We don't need to teach everybody everything that we know.
-We just need to teach everybody our tools.
 We need to teach everybody to overcome their biases.
 We need to teach everybody to avoid the traps in the human psyche.
 Above all, we need to teach everybody to think.

 To think, and then ask reality, and then *listen*.